WeileiZeng/quantum-circuit/qasm2circ-v1.4/readme.md

 the package for qasm is in pkg/.
 Following INSTALL to install it.
 Following README for the grammar of .qasm

+How to use:

+qasm2pdf - convert .qasm to .pdf
+buildandshow - convert .qasm to .pdf and show it with "Preview.app".

 ## List of files
 all files is saved in code/